Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators: Conclusions

 \section{Conclusions}

 The efficiency--instability relation poses a significant challenge for high-efficiency acceleration of high-quality electron bunches.
 We find that in the ideal case with an optimally loaded (uniform) accelerating field, as well as no energy spread or ion motion, the previously proposed efficiency--instability relation in Eq.~\ref{etatetap} does not in fact represent either universal relation or an upper limit, but instead a lower limit on the strength of the instability for a given power-transfer efficiency.
+In short, we update the efficiency--instability relation to instead be an inequality given by